NetworkMike3141/Django-e-commerce-website/README.md

 Installation

-Download all files into a folder, open the folder with PyCharm.
+Download all files into a folder, open the folder in PyCharm.

 In PyCharm terminal: